pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ### Mac and Windows Users

-Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the live installer for your operating system (you want to download a .exe file).
-Mac users just copy the app into the applications folder.
+Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the live installer for your operating system.

+* Windows users download AtomSetup-x64.exe and execiute the installer
+* Mac users download Atom-Mac.zip and copy the contained Atom.app into the applications folder

 ### Linux/Ubuntu users